FHE-Deck/fhe-deck-core/readme.md

 About
 -----------

-FHE-Deck is a C++ library that implements Fully Homomorphic Encryption scheme based on functional bootstraping.
+FHE-Deck is a C++ library that implements Fully Homomorphic Encryption schemes based on Functional Bootstraping.

 Compilation